How to understand podcast stats

 Understanding third-party services like Podkite, Chartable and others

 There are some products out there which might claim to show podcast analytics.
-However, unless they are directly built into your RSS feed, they do not know podcast download numbers.
+However, unless they are directly built into your RSS feed or you've given them access to your hosting account, they do not know podcast download numbers.

 These services mostly work by storing the Apple Podcast charts, and other similar services, and then making this historical information available in the form of a chart or table.